clivecorbishley/snapshot/README.md

 ## Config

 ### Hosts File
 This is where the `hosts` file comes in.
+It's the scripts source for which hosts you would like to snapshot.
-Your hosts file should look like this
+Your hosts file should look like this, with one line per host.

 ```
 host1.example.com